humehe/Stacking-Test/README.md

 # VSAT-1D
-The Valparaíso Stacking Analysis Tool (VSAT) provides a series of tools for selecting, stacking, and analyzing 1D spectra.
-It is intended for stacking samples of spectra belonging to large extragalactic catalogs by selecting subsamples of galaxies defined by their available properties (_e.g. redshift, stellar mass, star formation rate_) being possible to generate diverse (_e.g. median, average, weighted average, histogram_) composite spectra.
-However, it is possible to also use VSAT on smaller datasets containing any type of astronomical object.
+VSAT-1D is part of the Valparaíso Stacking Analysis Tool (VSAT) and provides a series of tools for selecting, stacking, and analyzing 1D composite spectra.
+It is intended for stacking samples of spectra belonging to large extragalactic catalogs by selecting subsamples of galaxies defined by any given property (_e.g. redshift, stellar mass, star formation rate_) being possible to generate different (_e.g. median, average, weighted average, histogram_) composite spectra.
+However, it is possible to also use VSAT-1D on smaller datasets containing any type of astronomical object.

 ![Alt text](./Images/bootstrap.jpg?raw=true "Stacked spectra computed through median values including CIs.")